-The project is surrounded by developed and built-up urban land.
-The ambient noise in the project area is generated primarily by vehicles traveling on Salem Street and the adjacent State Route 32.
+The Project is surrounded by developed and built-up urban land.
+The ambient noise in the Project area is generated primarily by vehicles traveling on Notre Dame Boulevard.

 The magnitude of sound, whether wanted or unwanted, is usually described by sound pressure (a dynamic variation in atmospheric pressure).
 The human auditory system is sensitive to fluctuations in air pressure above and below the barometric static pressure.
 These fluctuations are defined as sound when the human ear is able to detect pressure changes within the audible frequency range.